 Program Activities for FY 2018 - 2020: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.
 The MCCD is currently in a "good" status and will continue that goal for FY 2018-2020.
 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
 The MCCD will monitor our SSDQ scores on a monthly basis.
-Although we are 96% or higher in all of the catagories, we still have areas that we can improve on.
+Although we are 94-95% or higher in all of the catagories, we still have areas that we can improve on.
 We will monitor those areas and improve the data associated with each with a goal of reaching 100% in all measures.
 We will utilize the State Data Quality reports for inspections and crashes to identify reports that can be corrected such as VIN, U.S. DOT number and driver information.
+In addition, a performance goal was established for all Regional Commanders to reduce the mis-match rate on officers in their respective regions.

-9 - New Entrant Safety Audits
+Part 2 Section 9 - New Entrant Safety Audits